 In addition to being the character who appeared in the most Disney films, he is also the character who has appeared in the most Disney Park attractions, including Animagique, Mickey Mouse Revue, Mickey’s PhilharMagic and It’s a Small World.

 Donald Duck has also gained popularity from his appearances in comics.
-He has appeared in his own Sunday strip and most famously in a series of comic books by Carl Barks, the man who created Scrooge McDuck, established Duckburg, introduced Donald Duck’s family tree and is credited for expanding Donald’s universe and forming the base for the TV series Ducktales.
+He has appeared in his own Sunday strip and most famously in a series of comic books by Carl Barks, the man who created Scrooge McDuck, established Duckburg, introduced Donald Duck’s family tree and is credited for expanding Donald’s universe and forming the basis for the TV series Ducktales.

 Donald Duck is particularly popular in Europe because of these comics, his weekly magazine being the most popular comic in Nordic countries for decades.
 His popularity in Italy is also very high, Italy being the country from which Donald’s younger self Paperino Paperotto and his superhero alter ego Paperinik (Duck Avenger in the U.S.) originated.